ciglan/ZorkGPT/extractor.md

 3. **visible_characters**: Any creatures, people, or characters present
 4. **important_messages**: Key information from the game response (action results, alerts, descriptions)
 5. **in_combat**: Boolean indicating active combat or immediate threat
-6. **action_failure_reason**: String explaining why the action failed (if action_failure is true) or why it succeeded (if action_failure is false).
+6. **action_status_reason**: String explaining the outcome of the previous action.
 Should compare expected outcome with actual outcome when both are available.
 Use null if no previous action context is provided.
-7. **action_failure**: Boolean indicating that the previous action failed or did not achieve its intended outcome
+7. **action_status**: Enum describing the outcome of the previous action: "success" (action achieved intended result), "failure" (action was blocked or failed), "neutral" (no significant outcome or informational response), or "unexpected_outcome" (action succeeded but in an unexpected way or had surprising results)

-### Action Success Evaluation
+### Action Outcome Evaluation
-When both "Previous Action" and "Expected Outcome" are provided in the context, use them to determine the **action_failure** field:
+When both "Previous Action" and "Expected Outcome" are provided in the context, use them to determine the **action_status** field:

-**Action Failed (action_failure = true) when:**
+**Success (action_status = "success"):**
+- The game response matches or is consistent with the expected outcome
+- The expected state change occurred (location changed, object taken, door opened, etc.)
+- The game provides positive acknowledgment consistent with expectations ("Taken.", "Opened.", "Done.")
+- The expected information was revealed or expected result achieved
+- Movement to a new location as intended (note: some distinct adjacent locations might have the same name, e.g., 'Forest')

+**Failure (action_status = "failure"):**
 - The game response contradicts the expected outcome
 - The game indicates it doesn't understand the command ("I don't know the word...", "I don't understand that...")
 - The intended action was blocked or prevented ("The way is blocked", "The door is locked", "You can't do that")
 - Object interactions that failed ("You don't have that", "There is no X here", "You can't see any such thing")
 - The response is a simple negative acknowledgment when success was expected
-- When the outcome is unexpected but not contradicting the expected outcome, it is NOT a failure.
-- Some distinct, adjecent locations might have ths same name; E.g. 'Forest'.
-When moving, no change in location name dies not indicate the failure.

-**Action Succeeded (action_failure = false) when:**
+**Neutral (action_status = "neutral"):**
+- Informational actions that provide information without state change (e.g., "look", "examine")
+- Actions that completed but had no significant game impact
-- The game response matches or is consistent with the expected outcome
+- Repetitive actions with no new outcome
-- The expected state change occurred (location changed, object taken, door opened, etc.)
-- The game provides positive acknowledgment consistent with expectations ("Taken.", "Opened.", "Done.")
-- The expected information was revealed or expected result achieved
+- No previous action context is provided

+**Unexpected Outcome (action_status = "unexpected_outcome"):**
+- Action succeeded but in a way different from what was expected
+- Unexpected side effects or consequences occurred
+- The outcome contradicts expectations but isn't a failure (e.g., expected to find an item but discovered a secret passage instead)
+- Surprising but positive results

 **If Expected Outcome is not provided:**
-- Fall back to detecting obvious failure indicators in the game text
+- Default to "neutral" for informational actions (look, examine, inventory)
-- Use context from previous action to infer intent and evaluate success
+- Use context from previous action and game response to infer the most appropriate status
+- Look for obvious success or failure indicators in the game text

-**Action Failure Reason Guidelines:**
+**Action Status Reason Guidelines:**
 - Be concise but specific (1-2 sentences)
 - When expected outcome is available, explicitly compare it with what actually happened
-- Focus on the key reason for success or failure
+- Focus on the key reason for the status classification
 - Examples:
-  - "Expected to move north but the way was blocked"
+  - "Expected to move north but the way was blocked" (failure)
-  - "Successfully took the lamp as expected; item added to inventory"
+  - "Successfully took the lamp as expected; item added to inventory" (success)
-  - "Game did not understand the command 'frobnicate'"
+  - "Game did not understand the command 'frobnicate'" (failure)
-  - "Expected to open mailbox but it was already open"
+  - "Expected to open mailbox but it was already open; received description instead" (unexpected_outcome)
+  - "Provided detailed description of current location as expected" (success)
+  - "Examined the mailbox; no state change, purely informational" (neutral)

 ### Combat State Persistence Rules
 Combat is a **persistent state** that continues across multiple turns until explicitly resolved.
 Follow these guidelines: